TannerDrayton/learn.truecoders.io/learn/newCsharp/linq.md

 Aforementioned above, System.Linq extends the IEnumerable interface.
 That tells us that we can utilize Linq to query anything that conforms to that interface in C# such as arrays and lists.

 Sometimes when we are working with a query expression, we require a variable that can store the result of the sub-expression in order to reuse it in the upcoming clause.
-This type of facility is provided by the Let keyword.
-The let keyword allows you to create a range variable and initialized with the result of the query expression and then you are allowed to use that variable with the upcoming clause in the same query.
+This type of facility is provided by the `Let` keyword.
+The `let` keyword allows you to create a range variable and initialized with the result of the query expression and then you are allowed to use that variable with the upcoming clause in the same query.
 When you initialize a range variable with one value after that you are not allowed to store another value in the range variable.

+---

 ## How